Background pattern

 If you vomit after taking REZOLSTA

-Antiretroviral medications can make you feel better.
+HIV medications can make you feel better.
 Even if you feel better, do not stop taking REZOLSTA.
 Consult your doctor first.

-If you have any other questions about the use of this medication, ask your doctor, pharmacist or nurse.
+If you have any other questions about the use of this medication, ask your doctor, pharmacist, or nurse.

-4. Possible Adverse Effects
+4. Possible side effects

-During HIV treatment, there may be an increase in weight and blood glucose and lipid levels.
-This may be partly related to health recovery and lifestyle, and in the case of blood lipids, sometimes to HIV medications themselves.
+During HIV treatment, there may be an increase in weight and glucose and lipid levels in the blood.
+This may be partly related to the recovery of health and lifestyle, and in the case of blood lipids, sometimes to HIV medications themselves.
 Your doctor will monitor these changes.

-Like all medications, this medication may produce side effects, although not all people will experience them.
+Like all medications, this medication can cause side effects, although not all people experience them.

-Inform your doctor if you experience any of the following side effects.
+Tell your doctor if you experience any of the following side effects.

-Frequent side effects (may affect more than 1 in 10 people)
+Very common side effects (may affect more than 1 in 10 people)

 • headache

-• diarrhea, nausea.
+• diarrhea, nausea

-Frequent side effects (may affect up to 1 in 10 people)
+Common side effects (may affect up to 1 in 10 people)

 • allergic reactions such as itching